 This is the tendency for your customers to say yes to people that they share a social identity with.

 There are several ways to ignite this in your prospects:

 - Belonging to Same Place: Highlight your common country of origin (eg “Like you, we’re also Singaporeans and understand how locals feel.”)

 - Shared Interests: Are you a Democrat or Republican?
 Or perhaps an interest, eg “We’re geeks and nerds who love reading too!”

 - Segment Your Market: Target them based on what you have in common — thus, if you’re selling to 50 year-olds, identify what 50 year-olds may appreciate

 - Co-Create: Seek the inputs of your prospect so that they’re your partner.
 Don’t ask for their opinions, seek their advice!

 Conclusion—Use Them Ethically

-Here, Cialdini suggests that we should find ways to defend ourselves against this automatic behaviours, and apply these weapons of influence—reciprocation, commitment, social proof, liking, authority, and scarcity—only for honest use.
+Here, Cialdini suggests that we should find ways to defend ourselves against this automatic behaviours, and apply these weapons of influence—reciprocation, commitment, social proof, liking, authority, scarcity, and unity—only for honest use.

-How would you apply the 6 weapons of influence in your social media marketing strategy?
+How would you apply these weapons of influence in your social media marketing strategy?
 Which do you find most relevant to your business and why?